Jungian Psychology Basics

 Shadow

-The shadow refers to the hidden aspects of our personality that we reject or deny because we view them as undesirable or socially unacceptable.
+The Shadow refers to the parts of ourselves we reject or deny because they feel unacceptable or undesirable.

 The Self or True Self